 Sequim is located between the Olympic Mountains and Dungeness Bay.
 From the cottages, you can see Dungeness Spit and the New Dungeness Lighthouse.

-Walking the 11 mile roundtrip hike on the Dungeness Spit to the Lighhouse is a very invigorating experience.
+Walking the 11 mile round trip hike on the Dungeness Spit to the Lighthouse is a very invigorating experience.
 Thankfully there is a bathroom, drinking fountain and picnic tables at the Lighthouse for you to use!
 Pack a lunch and take some time to walk to the top for some amazing 360 degree views!
+More Info

 Another Sequim highlight are all the Farms around!
-From fourteen Lavender Farms with that wonderful aroma wafting to greet you - to Organic vegetables at Nash's Market or Sunny Farms Market.
+From fourteen Lavender Farms with that wonderful aroma wafting to greet you - to Organic vegetables at Nash's Farm or Sunny Farms Market.
 Sequim boasts a Peony Farm and several Dahlia Farms.
-Their is also an organic Dairy Farm up the street from the Cottages to visit.
+Their is also an organic dairy farm, Dungeness Valley Creamery, up the street from the Cottages to visit.

 Sequim is also an excellent base for exploring the Olympic National Park.
 The Dungeness River watershed or Deer Park access for hiking and camping.
 Also, Hurricane Ridge only a short 50 minute drive from Sequim boasts spectacular scenery!
 In the summer, spring and fall there are miles of hiking trails.